JesusMtnez/haskell-book/chapter-01/README.md

-# Chapter 1: Anything from almost nothing
+# Chapter 1: All You Need is Lambda

 ### Intermission: Equivalence Exercises